Rector of the University of St Andrews: Overview

-The Rector is elected every three years by the matriculated students of the university.
-The current office of Rector, sometimes termed Lord Rector, was instituted by the Universities (Scotland) Act 1858, passed by the Parliament of the United Kingdom.
-The Universities (Scotland) Acts regulate the governance of the ancient universities of Scotland, and require the election of a Rector for the universities of Aberdeen, Edinburgh, Glasgow, and St Andrews.
-The newer University of Dundee also elects a Rector due to its historical ties to St Andrews, whereas other modern universities do not.
+The rector is elected every three years by the matriculated students of the university.
+The current office of rector, sometimes termed lord rector, was instituted by the Universities (Scotland) Act 1858, passed by the Parliament of the United Kingdom.
+The Universities (Scotland) Acts regulate the governance of the ancient universities of Scotland, and require the election of a rector for the universities of Aberdeen, Edinburgh, Glasgow, and St Andrews.
+The newer University of Dundee also elects a rector due to its historical ties to St Andrews, whereas other modern universities do not.

-Since 1970 the Rector has appointed a student as Rector's Assessor, who is a full voting member of the University Court, and also serves as a member of the students' representative council.
-In October 2025 Rector Stella Maris appointed, former Students' Association Director of Education (2023/24) and President (2024/25), Cam Brown as their Rector's Assessor for the 2025/26 Academic Year.
+Since 1970 the rector has appointed a student as the rector's assessor, who is a full voting member of the University Court, and also serves as a member of the students' representative council.

+The current rector, Stella Maris, was removed from the university court in July 2024 following an inquiry carried out by a KC.
+In 2025 she was reinstated after winning her appeal.
+In January 2026 she was removed a second time for "repeatedly rejecting her obligations of collective responsibility and refusing to observe court’s ... basic rules of governance".
+In March 2026 she was reinstated after winning her second appeal.